tomgrv/laravel-mix-bundle/README.md

 This extension will:
 *  Install packages mentionned in package.json as 'bundledDependencies'
-*  Generate in your public folder a unique js and a unique css file containing all js & css referenced from the specified entry source file, recursively:
+*  Generate in your public folder a unique js (+ manifest.js by webpack) and a unique css file containing all js & css referenced from the specified entry source file, recursively:
     * Local project ressources
     * External, npm managed ressources
 * Copy in your public folder all referenced assets (fonts, images) from the specified entry source file, recursively: